miguelcabral/leximaxIST/tutorial.md

 c.push_back(-2); // add literal -2 (negation of variable 2) to c
 solver.add_hard_clause(c);
 ```
 The variables and literals are represented as in the SAT solver [DIMACS format](https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html).
 So, a variable is a positive integer and literals are integers.
-The negation of a variable k is -k.
+The negation of a variable *k* is *-k*.

 An objective function is added in the form of soft clauses, by using the member function:
 ```
 void add_soft_clauses(const std::vector<Clause> &soft_clauses);
 ```
 The objective function to be minimised corresponds to the sum of falsified soft clauses.

+Weights can be added by repetition of soft clauses, but the encoding currently used in the library does not handle well large weights.

 Here is an example:
 ```cpp
 leximaxIST::Solver solver;